rbotts/Occupancy/UnmarkedGuide.md

 The observations-covariates list `obsCovs` should be a **list of data.frames**.
 Each data.frame should have the same dimensions as `y` (that is, `surveyTotal` columns, with the rows corresponding to the rows (sites) of `y`).
 This is where information is stored about those covariates that change with each survey.
 For example, the temperature of the environment when each survey took place.

 The season-covariates list `yearlySiteCovs` should be a **list of matrices**.
 Each matrix should have `numPrimary` columns, with the rows corresponding to the rows (sites) of `y`.
 This is where information is stored about those covariates that change with each season, but *not* each survey.
 For example, the amount of rainfall in the previous season.

+**Good Covariates:**

+It is recommended that any numerical covariates (as opposed to categorical covariates, which should be encoded as 1 and 0) should be standardized, as such a unit conversion supposedly makes the computation more efficient.
+The `base` function `scale` could be useful for doing this.
+Don't forget to re-scale values back to the original units after doing the modeling and predictions!

 **A note about NA (missing) values in this data:**
 > AIC-based model selection requires that all models are fit to the same data. `unmarked` removes missing data in a context specific way.
 For missing `siteCovs`, the entire row of data must be removed.
 However, for missing `yearlySiteCovs` or `obsCovs`, only the corresponding observation are removed.
 Thus, **if `unmarked` removes different observations from different models, the models cannot be compared using AIC**.
 A way around this is to remove the detection data corresponding to missing covariates before fitting the models.